-Over the past six years, I have shared original, presentations with libraries, museums and synagogues in New York, Connecticut and New Jersey on a variety of art topics that go beyod the standard lecture on the visual arts.
-I have attempted to answer questions that have interested me deeply, including how Picasso survived during the war years, how artists througout history have coped with censorship, the unique story of Joseph Cornell, how photography offered greater opportunity for women, why landscape painting is still revelant and more.
-I have become a regular guest lecturer at the New City Library, the Chappaqua Library and the Brookdale senior residence in Manhattan.
+Over the past six years, I have spoken at libraries, museums and synagogues in New York, Connecticut and New Jersey on a variety of art related topics that go beyond the standard lecture on the visual arts.
+Including how Picasso survived during the war years, how artists througout history have coped with censorship, the unique story of Joseph Cornell, how photography offered greater opportunity for women and why landscape painting is still revelant to name a few.
+I am a regular guest speaker at the New City, Chappaqua and New Canaan Libraries.

 Ameriprise and First Trust

 Brookdale Senior Living, Battery Park, NY